mosaicml/llm-foundry/README.md

 * `llmfoundry/` - source code for models, datasets, callbacks, utilities, etc.
 * `scripts/` - scripts to run LLM workloads
   * `data_prep/` - convert text data from original sources to StreamingDataset format
-  * `train/` - train or finetune HuggingFace and MPT models from 125M - 70B parameters
+  * `train/` - train or finetune Hugging Face and MPT models from 125M - 70B parameters
     * `train/benchmarking` - profile training throughput and MFU
-  * `inference/` - convert models to HuggingFace or ONNX format, and generate responses
+  * `inference/` - convert models to Hugging Face or ONNX format, and generate responses
     * `inference/benchmarking` - profile inference latency and throughput
   * `eval/` - evaluate LLMs on academic (or custom) in-context-learning tasks
 * `mcli/` - launch any of these workloads using [MCLI](https://docs.mosaicml.com/projects/mcli/en/latest/) and the [MosaicML platform](https://www.mosaicml.com/platform)